If you retire before age 65:

 When you retire, you may receive a temporary pharmacy insurance card that you can use until your Medicare Part D coverage takes effect.
 Because there are sometimes delays before Part D coverage begins, the temporary card will ensure you have no gaps in your prescription drug coverage.

 Your MIT-sponsored Medicare Part D prescription drug coverage complements your supplemental medical plan, but it is separate.
 However, you must have MIT’s prescription drug coverage if you also receive supplemental Medicare coverage through MIT.
-Call the MIT Benefits Office at 1-855-253-6151 if you are considering opting out of prescription coverage through MIT.
+Call MIT Benefits at 1-855-253-6151 if you are considering opting out of prescription coverage through MIT.

 The cost for covered prescription drugs can be found on the MIT Benefits page.